 - Am I working too hard, what about my family, is job sustainability even possible?
 How many hours per week is reasonable?
 45, 50, 55, 60?
 Is there any beauty in being a martyr?

 - Do I have enough allies?
 Am I focused on the bright spots or the resistance?
-Am I winning the war?
+Am I winning the war and uniting our staff?

 - What am I doing with my time and how do I spend more time supporting teaching in learning?
 How do I get out of meetings and get into classrooms?